JohnFTitor/ticTacToe/README.md

 30/09/2021: Fixed the bug of the Game, again I misspelled one word in the code.
 Now both buttons work.
 I also added an "AI Player" very basic with random.

 19/10/2021: Started setting the functionality for the minimax algorithm.
 So far now, I can create a list of children (possible moves) based on the parent node.

+20/10/2021: Today I finished the project, although some optimization can still be implemented (And I will do so).
+The minimax algorithm was an exciting experience, really confusing, I had to go through the code multiple times...
+This kind of challenges do make things more interesting.
+Now, there's an unbeatable AI in the game.
+For those who want to challenge her, I warn you: She is like LaPlace's Demon.